xin-huang/dadi-cli/README.md

 The manual can be found [here](https://dadi-cli.readthedocs.io/en/latest/).

-If Users need further help, users can submit questions about usage to the dadi-user Google Group (http://groups.google.com/group/dadi-user).
+If you need further help, you can submit questions about usage to the dadi-user Google Group (http://groups.google.com/group/dadi-user).

 If you've found an apparent bug, please submit an Issue so we can address it.